 The force says...

 Wiltshire Police operates across an area of 3,485 square kilometres.
-The county has two unitary authority areas, Wiltshire and Swindon, consisting of 18 community areas and seven localities.
+The County has two unitary authority areas, Wiltshire and Swindon, consisting of 18 community areas and seven localities.

 Wiltshire has a population of approximately 684,000 people, with a wide range of socio-economic characteristics.
 Wiltshire is a largely rural county with the main towns of Swindon, Salisbury, Chippenham and Trowbridge hosting the more densely populated communities.
 The county has a large military personnel presence of over 30,000, and is also home to Stonehenge and the busy M4 corridor.

-The priorities for the force are:
+The priorities for the Force are:

-- Prevent crime and anti-social behaviour.
+- Prevent crime and keep people safe

-- Protect the most vulnerable in society.
+- Protect the most vulnerable people in society

 Disclaimer: the above statement has been prepared by Wiltshire Police.
 The views and information in it are not necessarily those of HMICFRS.